 We are increasingly dependent on information technology systems and infrastructure, including mobile technologies, to operate our business.
 In the ordinary course of our business, we collect, store, process and transmit large amounts of sensitive information, including intellectual property, proprietary business information, personal information and other confidential information.
 We have also outsourced elements of our operations (including elements of our information technology infrastructure) to third parties, and as a result, we manage a number of third-party vendors who may have access to our computer networks or our confidential information.
 In addition, many of those third parties in turn subcontract or outsource some of their responsibilities to third parties.
 While all information technology operations are inherently vulnerable to inadvertent or intentional security breaches, incidents, attacks and exposures, the accessibility and distributed nature of our information technology systems, and the sensitive information stored on those systems, make such systems potentially vulnerable to unintentional or malicious, internal and external attacks on our technology environment.
-In addition, due to the COVID-19 pandemic, we have enabled our employees to work remotely, which may make us more vulnerable to cyberattacks.
+In addition, we have enabled our employees to work remotely, which may make us more vulnerable to cyberattacks.
 Potential vulnerabilities can be exploited from inadvertent or intentional actions of our employees, third-party vendors, business partners, or malicious third parties.
 Attacks of this nature are increasing in their frequency, levels of persistence, sophistication and intensity, and are being conducted by sophisticated and organized groups and individuals with a wide range of motives (including, but not limited to, industrial espionage) and expertise, including organized criminal groups, "hacktivists," nation states and others.
-In addition to the access to or extraction of sensitive information, such attacks could include the deployment of harmful malware, ransomware, denial-of-service attacks, social engineering and other means to affect service reliability and threaten the confidentiality, integrity and availability of information.
-In addition, the prevalent use of mobile devices increases the risk of data security incidents.
+In addition to the access to or extraction of sensitive information, such attacks could include the deployment of harmful malware, ransomware, denial-of-service attacks, social engineering and other m